What Is Dementia?

 An In-Depth Look At Dementia

 Dementia isn’t just an individual disease by itself, but is usually a common term to describe the symptoms of deterioration in thinking, communicating, and memory.
-Although the likelihood of having dementia develops with age, it is not considered a typical part of aging.
+Although the likelihood of having this disease develops with age, it is not considered a typical part of aging.

 What Are The 5 Top Causes Of Dementia?

-Neurodegenerative Cause of Dementia – Is the process of where the brain cells (neurons) break down and die.
+Neurodegenerative Cause – Is the process of where the brain cells (neurons) break down and die.

-Cerebrovascular Cause of Dementia – Is a common type of dementia where blood vessels in the brain are narrowed cutting off the blood supply.
+Cerebrovascular Cause – Is a common type of dementia where blood vessels in the brain are narrowed cutting off the blood supply.

-Infection Associated Dementia– A parasite, virus, and some bacteria’s can cause an infection that can lead to dementia.
+Infection Associated– A parasite, virus, and some bacteria’s can cause an infection that can lead to dementia.

-Toxic and Metabolic Cause of Dementia – As a result of a chemical imbalance; toxins, such as drugs, malnutrition, or biological factors, can cause dementia.
+Toxic and Metabolic Cause – As a result of a chemical imbalance; toxins, such as drugs, malnutrition, or biological factors, can cause dementia.

-Traumatic Causes of Dementia – As a result of concussions, severe brain and head injuries can lead to dementia.
+Traumatic Cause – As a result of concussions, severe brain and head injuries can lead to this disease.

 What Are the Different Stages Of Dementia?